rajbos/home-automation/readme.md

-Collection of scripts I use for home automation stuff
+This repo contains a collection of scripts I use for home automation stuff

 # Trigger a home assistant scene on unlock (Windows)